-Once you have a steady spray, turn off the pump, and turn on your heaters.
+Once you have a steady spray, turn on your heaters.
 Allow machine to sit for 5-6 minutes while the heater pre-heats.

 When pre-heating is completed, press your spray trigger again until you feel hot water begin to flow.
 This allows the lines to be cleared of the remaining cold water.

 During extraction, make 2-3 dry passes to every wet pass.
 This will allow your heater recovery time, and will also leave the carpets much dryer at the end of the job.